wgraymacd/geometry-wars/README.txt

 enemies:
 --------

-spawn in random loc every x frames (defines in config file) must not overlap sides of screen when spawning random num of vertices between min and max specified in config random speed when spawning between min and max specified in config
+spawn in random loc every x frames (defined in config file) must not overlap sides of screen when spawning random num of vertices between min and max specified in config random speed when spawning between min and max specified in config